imca-cat/el-profile-activator-extension/README.md

 issues and pull requests) and no artifact has been published to the Maven Central repository.

-Profile Activation Advanced contains the following features not found in EL Profile Activator Extension:
+Profile Activation Advanced contains the following improvements over EL Profile Activator Extension:

 * Supports specifying the identifier of the properties map for the MVEL expression.
 This enables support for property names containing invalid MVEL identifier characters (e.g., a dot as in `foo.env`).

+* Published to the Maven Central repository thus enabling it to be used in a project's `.mvn/extensions.xml` file.

 ## Prerequisites